 All these adventures and more go to make up our Japan's Winter Wildlife Photo Safari—this trip is recommended as one of Joe Van Os' Top 10 wildlife shoots in the world.

-For more information on this trip, check out this trip report in the Photo Safaris blog.
+For more information on this trip, check out these trip reports from past years' trips:

 Depart from the US.